simomorphine/learnify/README.md

 - **Report Generation**: Automatically produce detailed reports based on evaluations and student performance.

 This tool aims to simplify and enhance the teaching process by leveraging AI to automate and improve various educational tasks.
+## Technologies Involved

+### Flask
+- **Description**: A lightweight WSGI web application framework in Python.
+It is designed to be simple and easy to use, making it ideal for building web applications and APIs.
+- **Key Features**: Routing, templating, and request handling.
+- **Usage**: To create the web server, handle HTTP requests, and render templates.

+### OpenAI Assistant API
+- **Description**: An API provided by OpenAI that allows developers to integrate advanced language models into their applications.
+The API enables conversational interactions, content generation, and other language-based functionalities.
+- **Key Features**: Natural language understanding, text generation, and context-aware responses.
+- **Usage**: To generate intelligent responses and handle natural language queries from users.

+### SQLAlchemy
+- **Description**: A SQL toolkit and Object-Relational Mapping (ORM) library for Python.
+It provides a set of high-level API abstractions for database operations.
+- **Key Features**: ORM, query construction, and database connection management.
+- **Usage**: To interact with the database, manage data models, and perform CRUD operations.

+### Jinja2
+- **Description**: A templating engine for Python that integrates seamlessly with Flask.
+It allows for dynamic HTML generation and rendering.
+- **Key Features**: Template inheritance, control structures, and template rendering.
+- **Usage**: To render HTML templates and generate dynamic content for web pages.

+### Bootstrap
+- **Description**: A popular front-end framework for designing responsive and visually appealing web pages.
+- **Key Features**: Pre-designed components, grid system, and responsive design utilities.
+- **Usage**: To style the web application's user interface and ensure it is mobile-friendly.

+### JavaScript
+- **Description**: A programming language used for creating interactive elements on web pages.
+- **Key Features**: Event handling, DOM manipulation, and asynchronous operations.
+- **Usage**: To enhance user interactions and add dynamic features to the web application.

+### SQLite
+- **Description**: A lightweight, disk-based database engine that is self-contained and serverless.
+- **Key Features**: Simple setup, zero-configuration, and compact size.
+- **Usage**: To store and manage application data locally.
 ## Installation

 To get started with **AI Teaching Tools** on your local machine, follow these steps: